How do you set the right New Year’s Resolution? What makes it a good New Year’s resolution?

-Should you “get fit” like everyone tries to?
+Should you “get fit” and “be healthier” like everyone else tries to?

-Or maybe you should be more adventurous, put yourself out there more?
+Or maybe you should be more adventurous, and put yourself out there more?

-This is your year right!
-The year the changes it all for you.
+This is your year, right?
+The year that changes it all for you.
 Maybe or maybe not.

-When I think about resolutions, I see in my mind the resolution of a great battle.
+But, when I think about resolutions more generally, I see in my mind the resolution of a great battle.
 I think about the resolutions that were signed on the battlefields of history.
 The signing of an agreement that ushered in a reign of peace and ended a great conflict.

 Okay so, what does this have to do with you?